 Combination products are therapeutic and diagnostic products that combine drugs, devices, and/or biological products.
-Our IMVT-1401 pre-filled syringe product candidate would be considered a combination product that requires coordination within the FDA and similar foreign regulatory agencies for review of its device and biologic components.
+Our IMVT-1401 pre-filled syringe product candidate and our auto-injector product candidate, would be considered a combination product that requires coordination within the FDA and in similar foreign regulatory agencies for review of its device and biologic components.
 Although the FDA and similar foreign regulatory agencies have systems in place for the review and approval of combination products such as ours, we may experience delays in the development and commercialization of our product candidate due to uncertainties in the product development and approval process.